"The amphibian chorus in the rain forest on El Yunque

 ORDER ANURA: FROGS

 Of the extant amphibian orders only Anura is to be found in the West Indies.
 Members of the other two orders apparently could never cross the ocean barrier between the American continents and the Antilles.
-(However, it should be noted that a species of aquatic troglodyte salamander may have been been sighted in Cuba, but no specimens have been collected and described, as yet).

-Amphibians were probably the first vertebrates to use aerial sound as a means of communication.
+Amphibians probably were the first vertebrates to use aerial sound as a means of communication.

 A male Puerto Rican white-eyed frog, Eleutherodactylus portoricensis, advertises itself in the night.
 El Yunque National Forest, north-eastern Puerto Rico.